Ghini/ghini.desktop/doc/use_cases-jbq.rst

   In particular subtribus information is relevant when it comes to attempting propagations and hybridizing.

-- At the opposite extreme, we often have volunteers, who only work at the garden for a very short time.
-It was with them in mind, that we have developed a `hypersimplified view <goal.html#hypersimplified-view>`_ to the ghini database structure.
+- At the opposite complexity extreme, we often have volunteers who only work at the garden for a very short time.
+It was with them in mind that we have developed a `hypersimplified view <goal.html#hypersimplified-view>`_ to the ghini database structure.